 Photography has become so consumer-friendly that the vast majority of amateur photographers never venture beyond the safe default setting of “auto.”
 In fact, I would go so far as to say that thousands of people live with “auto mode addiction,” in fear of their digital camera’s manual (both the book and the mode) and unable to take the quality pictures they desire.
 Understanding the rest of your camera’s modes is an excellent place to start if you’re just taking your first steps out of auto-mode addiction.
-With warmer weather in the forecast this weekend, it’s the perfect opportunity to get out your camera to learn and experiment with your camera’s various shooting modes.
+When warmer weather is in the forecast, it’s the perfect opportunity to get out your camera to learn and experiment with your camera’s various shooting modes.

 The Basic Preset Camera Modes